 Kieran Laursen graduated from Lawrence in 2019 with a double major in Psychology and History.
 His research interests are in emotions/emotion regulation, perception, and behavior in specific social settings.
 He hopes to attend graduate school for social psychology.
 In his spare time, he enjoys playing games, playing tennis, and snuggling all good dogs.

 Renae Tuschner graduated from Lawrence in 2018 with a major in Bassoon Performance (BM) and Psychology (BA) and a minor in neuroscience.
-She will soon be attending graduate school for neurologic music therapy.
+She is currently attending graduate school for neurologic music therapy.
 Her research interests include neurodevelopmental and mood disorders in children and adolescents as well as non-suicidal self injury.

 Trang Le graduated from Lawrence in 2018 with majors in Psychology and Math.
 She is now pursuing a PhD in Applied Developmental Psychology.
 Her research interests include social and cognitive development in children, eating disorders, and mindfulness techniques.
 In her free time, she enjoys reading, watching movies, and solving challenging problems.